oktalz/present/doc/README-end.md

   - user can start presentation with `present -f present.tar.gz`
   - user can unpack file, enter folder and execute `present`

+## Browser paths

+when presentation is opened in browser few paths exists:
+- `/` -> show presentation in selected aspect ratio
+- `/print` -> presentation without forced aspect ratio (use for printing)
+- `/login` -> path to log in admin credentials

 ## Customizations & security

 - present will watch for three files: